wdawson/okta.github.io/_source/_3rd_party_notices/Android_Mobile.md

 SPECIAL, INCIDENTAL, CONSEQUENTIAL OR PUNITIVE DAMAGES, WHETHER OR NOT A OKTA HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-IN NO EVENT WILL OKTA NOR ITS SUPPLIER’S AGGREGATE AND CUMULATIVE LIABILITY FOR ANY CLAIMS ARISING OUT OF OR RELATED TO OPEN SOURCE SOFTWARE EXCEED ONE HUNDRED DOLLARS ($100).
+IN NO EVENT WILL OKTA NOR ITS SUPPLIER'S AGGREGATE AND CUMULATIVE LIABILITY FOR ANY CLAIMS ARISING OUT OF OR RELATED TO OPEN SOURCE SOFTWARE EXCEED ONE HUNDRED DOLLARS ($100).